grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 # Visualizing data from AWS Status feeds

 In this example, you use AWS status feeds as Grafana annotations.
-This can be be useful when you are dealing with any AWS outages.
+This can be useful when you are dealing with any AWS outages.
 For this, you're going to use the [AWS RSS feed](https://status.aws.amazon.com/rss/all.rss).
 You can find more feeds at [AWS Status page](https://status.aws.amazon.com/)